SALMON-A-RAMA Rules **UNDER REVIEW**

 Shore division anglers must access the shore fishing location by foot.
 Boats, Kayaks or any flotation devices cannot be used to access shore fishing areas or restricted areas.

 Shore division anglers can to be on the leaderboard more than once.
 (Chinook, Brown Trout, Rainbow, Coho, Other Species).
+Fish caught in the Other Species division are not eligible for the overall Grand Prize.

 Additional Shore division rules are in the General Fishing Rules section of this page.